 A Reduction in Retained Earnings

-Retained earnings refers to the money the company has made that it has not paid out as dividends.
-Rather, the company has elected to hold onto this money to finance its operations and repay debt.
-Retained earning, including net income for the current year, make up part of stockholders' equity.
+Retained earnings, including net income for the current year, make up part of stockholders' equity, according to Saylor Academy.
 Retained earnings reports the firm's cumulative net income from inception to the most recent accounting period.
-If a corporation operates at a loss, stockholders' equity decreases because the current year's net income reduces retained earnings.
+Stockholders' equity decreases when a corporation operates at a loss because the current year's net income reduces retained earnings.

-Revenues increase stockholders' equity through retained earnings, and expenses decrease it.
-This shows the direct connection between a company's income statement and balance sheet.
-Since stockholders' equity is equal to the sum of assets plus liabilities, an increase in assets causes an increase in stockholders' equity, while a decrease in assets or increase in liabilities causes a decrease in stockholders' equity.
+Revenues increase stockholders' equity through retained earnings, and expenses decrease it because they subtract from cash flow.
+This helps illustrate the direct connection between a company's income statement and balance sheet.
+Stockholders' equity is equal to the sum of total assets plus total liabilities, so an increase in a company’s assets and contributed capital causes an increase in stockholders' equity, while a decrease in assets or increase in current liabilities causes a decrease in stockholders' equity.

 Paying Out Stock Dividends

-When corporations pay dividends on stock, the payout activity decreases stockholders' equity.
+When corporations pay dividends on issued shares of stock, the payout activity decreases stockholders' equity if the payments are made in cash.
 The dividend payments reduce retained earnings, which in turn reduces stockholders' equity.
-Firms also have a stockholders' equity account called treasury stock, which is a contra-account to stockholders' equity.
-The contra-account offsets the balance of stockholders' equity and reports stock re-purchases.
-A company may buy back its stock for several reasons.
-It may choose to distribute it to employees using a stock option plan, distribute it as a stock dividend, or repurchase it to defend against a hostile takeover bid.
-When the company repurchases stock, an accountant debits, or increases treasury stock and credits, or decreases cash.
-The result is a decrease in stockholders' equity.
+Firms may also have a stockholders' equity account called treasury stock, which is a contra account to stockholders' equity.
+The contra account offsets the balance of stockholders' equity and reports stock repurchases.